Continuity of Early Learning

 FeesDET Fully Subsidised

 Strengthen early learning partnerships to help children experiencing vulnerability or disadvantage transition to school.

-Continuity of Early Learning focuses on strengthening the partnerships with the biggest impact on children’s transition to school – those between schools, early childhood services and parents.
+Continuity of Early Learning focuses on strengthening the partnerships with the biggest impact on children’s transition to school – those between early childhood services, schools and families and carers.